 Pittsburgh G2U Regional Council

-The Pittsburgh G2U Regional Council is led by Metro21: Smart Cities Institute at Carnegie Mellon University, which focuses on innovation bringing people, technology and policy together to significantly improve quality of life in metropolitan areas.
-This multidisciplinary effort employs a CMU research, development and deployment (R&D&D) approach with key partners to create and implement smart city solutions around the world.
+The G2U Pittsburgh Regional Council is led by Metro21: Smart Cities Institute at Carnegie Mellon University, which focuses on innovation bringing people, technology, and policy together to significantly improve quality of life in metropolitan areas.